 Cabinet hardware is jewelry for the cabinetry.
 It can be big and shiny, or simple and understated.
 It can also help you say your cabinetry is modern or traditional.
 Cabinet hardware is not a requirement.
 Just think about who will be using the kitchen on a regular basis and what works best for them.
 Also, if you are going to live in this house far into your golden years, make sure you pick something that will work for aging hands.
 Handles or pulls are better than knobs.

 The countertop options on the market today are far too numerous to list.
 As you are assessing products make sure that they fit your needs.
-Do you want to have to seal the product annually?
+Countertop design considerations include: Do you want to have to seal the product annually?
 If it scratches, can you fix it?
 How do you clean it?
 Most manufacturers list all of these answers on their websites, or a professional can direct you to the best product for your needs.
 Budget plays a big part of most decisions.
-Can you afford to have granite or would a look-a-like be ok?
+Can you afford to have granite or would a look-a-like be okay?

 Everyone would love to have a huge kitchen – one that everything you ever wanted can fit into and is the talk of the neighborhood.
 Ask yourself if you are willing to take space from adjacent rooms to make your dream kitchen.
 If not, maybe a different layout can make the space feel bigger, or pushing the wall cabinets to the ceiling will give you the extra storage needed.

 There are so many extra details that you can bring into your new kitchen that it’s hard to choose what to pick.
-Crown molding is the most popular addition.
-You can also add columns to your island or faux door panels to the end of the cabinets.
+Additional design considerations include the addition of crown molding, or columns and faux door panels on your island.
 All of these options can be a beautiful addition, just make sure that they fit into your budget as well.